mxenabled/hush/README.md

 You may prepend `no` to any of the above flags, and the feature will be disabled (such as `noOutputUnneeded`).

+The above flags may also be used in `build.gradle` as config options.
+See below for examples.

 ### Examples

 To disable the reporting of unnecessary suppressions and suggestions, and to write directly to the suppression file